Arc-Computer/RCL/README.md

 See [docs/concepts/adaptive-teaching.md](docs/concepts/) for detailed protocol and reward design.

-### Learning Metrics

-The framework introduces specialized metrics for measuring learning effectiveness: Learning Rate (LR) captures performance change per interaction, Non-Degradation Rate (NDR) measures interactions that maintain or improve performance with a target of ≥99%, and Teaching Efficiency Score (TES) quantifies performance gain per teaching token.

-Student training utilizes adaptive teaching outputs with automatic complexity adjustment based on model size.
-Complete evaluation protocols are documented in [docs/concepts/evaluation.md](docs/concepts/).
 Access to models and datasets requires `huggingface-cli login`.
 W&B logging can be disabled by setting `report_to: null`.
 Setup details are available in [docs/getting-started/](docs/getting-started/).

 ## Core Concepts